 Dear Universal Family,

 I know that many of us have recently transitioned to working from home in the past few weeks.
 Working from home may sound great.
 We can sleep in, wear whatever we like, and make ourselves a homecooked meal.
-But I feel, working from home is tough because there can be so many distractions, very hard to create boundaries, and it's easy to get stressed without socialism.
+But I feel, working from home is tough because there can be so many distractions, very hard to create boundaries, and it's easy to get stressed without social interaction.

 But there are many ways to make the most out of #stayathome -

 Have a morning routine.
 We all had our routine before pandemic days.
 The majority of us did at least a few of these things daily: shower, do hair, sip a cup of tea/coffee, breakfast, and commute into work.
 Such morning routine, even when we are working from home, could be crucial to our productivity.

 Have a dedicated workspace if you have a separate office room, great.
 If not, create a space in your home that can be a dedicated workspace.
 It might be your dining table, a corner of your breakfast nook, anywhere!
 Though I have a home office, I sit around the dining table with my girls for our work time, which I love the most these days.